multiversx/mx-docs/docs/developers/data/multi-values.md

 - nested encoding, as part of the byte representation of a larger object;
 - top encoding, the full byte represention of an object.

 But even the top encoding only refers to a _single_ object, being represented as a _single_ array of bytes.
-This encoding, no matter how simple of complex, is the representation for a _single_ argument, result, log topic, log event, NFT attribute, etc.
+This encoding, no matter how simple or complex, is the representation for a _single_ argument, result, log topic, log event, NFT attribute, etc.

 However, we sometimes want to work with _multiple_, variadic arguments, or an arbitrary number of results.
 An elegant solution is modelling them as special collections of top-encodable objects that each represent an individual item.
-For instance, a we could have a list of separate arguments, of arbitrary length.
+For instance, we could have a list of separate arguments, of arbitrary length.

 Multi-values work similarly to varargs in other languages, such as C, where you can write `void f(int arg, ...) { ... }`.
-In the smart contract framework they do not need specialized syntax, we use the type system to define theit behavior.
+In the smart contract framework they do not need specialized syntax, we use the type system to define their behavior.

 :::info Note
 In the framework, single values are treated as a special case of multi-value, one that consumes exactly one argument, or returns exactly one value.